qzxtu/MultiClip/README.md

 ## MultiClip
-Save all your copied texts without worrying about losing important information when you turn off the PC, unlike the clipboard.
+MultiClip is an easy way to save all your copied texts without having to worry about losing important information when turning off the computer.
+You can then paste them into any application or file you want.

 ## Screenshot